Linear Barcode ActiveX Control & DLL

 GetEnhWMF() Returns an enhanced WMF image with resolution information.

-GetXPixels() GetXPixels returns the X dimension pixels of the image after it is created.
+GetXPixels() Returns the X-dimension pixels of the image after it is created.

-GetYPixels() GetYPixels returns the Y dimension pixels of the image after it is created.
+GetYPixels() Returns the Y-dimension pixels of the image after it is created.

-SaveBarCode(path as String) SaveBarCode saves a WMF file without any resolution information.
+SaveBarCode(path as String) Saves a WMF file without any resolution information.

 MarginCM 0.10 The top and bottom margin in centimeters.

 NarrowBarCM 0.05 The width in centimeters of the narrow bars; which is also referred to as the X dimension.
 The default is 0.05 CM which is about .02" or 20 mils.
 This value may need to be increased if the scanner cannot read barcodes with small X dimensions.
-When working with a high quality imager, this value may be decreased to obtain a higher density barcode.
+If using a high-quality barcode imager, this value may be decreased to obtain a higher-density barcode.

 ServiceClass na A 3-digit number representing the service code.
 Proper implementation for UPS and other transportation applications will automatically override this field.